yrsegal/rejuvenation-modpack/README.md

   Adds a Pokeball Transfer service, unlocked after The Inconsistency.
 - PokemonValuesPCService.rb (depends on 0000.formattedchoices.rb, 0000.pcservices.rb, 0000.textures.rb)
   Adds a Lab service for tweaking your pokemon's IVs, EVs, Nature, and Ability.
 Each component has its own unlock requirements.
+- TimeSkipPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+  Adds a Celebi service for advancing to different times if Unreal Time is on.

 Fix/hotfix mods:
 - AnaFixes.rb (depends on 0000.injection.rb, 0000.textures.rb)